FaithAlone.net

 12 And God said unto Abraham, Let it not be grievous in thy sight because of the lad, and because of thy bondwoman; in all that Sarah hath said unto thee, hearken unto her voice; for in Isaac shall thy seed be called.

-In Genesis chapter 21, Hagar and Ishmael are cast out from Abraham, Sarah, and Isaac, and God declares "in Isaac shall they seed be called".
+In Genesis chapter 21, Hagar and Ishmael are cast out from Abraham, Sarah, and Isaac, and God tells Abraham "in Isaac shall they seed be called".
 Hence, in the next chapter, God calls Isaac Abraham's "only son" (Genesis 22:2).

 This doctrine is expounded in more detail in the New Testament, which references the account when teaching on the fact that Christians are counted for the seed of Abraham: